Fresh dog food is great for pups, but the fact that it has such a short shelf life can make many of the delivery services out there really expensive.

-But Spot & Tango also has an unconventional dry kibble (called UnKibble), which is cheaper and more convenient, and can be used in combination with a fresh topper.
-So you can get the best of both worlds – all the nutrition of fresh food while saving money with a gently dried, healthier kibble made with only whole ingredients.
+But Spot & Tango also has an unconventional fresh dry food (called UnKibble), which is cheaper and more convenient, and can be used in combination with a fresh topper.
+So you can get the best of both worlds – all the nutrition of fresh food while saving money with a gently dried, healthier dry food made with only whole ingredients.

 Our reviewer said: “Each Fresh order is pre-portioned, so you just grab the food for the next day and move it to the fridge to thaw (a bowl of cold water will work as well if you’re short on time).
 The food will stay fresh for up to six months in the freezer and four days in the fridge.”

-Price: Costs start at From $1.28 per day but that’s for the dry kibble – expect to pay around double for the fresh food.
+Price: $7 per week for the fresh dry food – but expect to pay around double for the fresh wet food.

 Subscription options: After purchasing the two-week starter pack, you can opt for a full plan or topper plan (to supplement your dog’s current diet).
 Delivery is every four weeks.